-The Standard Offering is a 4kWp system including installation.
-However, you may need a smaller or larger system, and these are both offered with the same percentage discount as the Standard Offering.
+The Standard Offering is a 3.6 kWp system including installation and is approx £4,100.
+However, you may need a smaller or larger system, and these are offered with the same percentage discount as the Standard Offering.
 You may also wish to take advantage of optional extras (see below).

 The Technical Survey will also highlight any potential issues we need to take into consideration, like a problem roof or difficult access to your property, and these may change the price of the installation.
 However, all of these options will be explained to you after the Technical Survey when we know more about your property and your electricity useage.
 You will be given a quotation for whatever system you think is right for you, and everything will be priced clearly with no hard sell.